JetBrains/webteam-test/README.md

 - Cross-browser compatibility: support for all modern browsers
 - Fonts: use standard system fonts
 - When scrolling, the site menu must stick to the top browser border
 - Make product section interactive.
 When the name of the product is hovered over, logo should stay opaque while other elements become semi-transparent.
-Product names musy also become links.
+Product names must also become links.
 On mobile, element transparency should not be implemented.
 - Behavior of interactive elements that are not specified in the design doc and readme.md is left up to you
-- You don't have to make forms interactive and can leave at as a static layout
+- You don't have to make forms interactive and can leave them as a static layout

 ## Feedback
 - Be sure to mention problems that you've encountered